r-zander/chrome-extension-casual-challenge/README.md

 - [ ] Fix printings to cheapest print
 - [ ] Have options that allow to set what deck names are considered "Casual Challenge"
 - [ ] **OPTIONAL** Clear cache button
+- [ ] In-page tutorial for new users and each view

 ## Credits